mendicant-original/newman/README.md

 currently in its very early experimental stages, and is not safe for use in production.

-That said, it is already capable of doing a number of interesting things:
+That said, Newman is already capable of doing a number of interesting things.
+In
+particular:

 * A simple polling server provides a basic interface for reading email from a single inbox and then building up a response email.